krnese/AzureDeploy/ARM/lab4/README.md

-# Microsoft Operations Management Suite
+# Nested Resource Manager templates

-Your time is precious, so here's a set of ARM templates that will deploy all of the OMS services, fully integrated, with running VM workloads attached to it.
+This sample is built specifically as part of the **Azure Resource Manager - Demystified** hackathon.

 ### How to deploy